Coronavirus – safeguarding considerations for Baptist churches

 Our normal checking regime, as part of safer recruitment, continues to apply to make sure that those who work directly with children, young people and adults at risk are suitable for the work they do.

-The DBS have published new guidance on DBS checks that means ID documents can be checked by video link or by sending in scanned images.
+The DBS have published new guidance on DBS checks relating to the current circumstances that means that ID documents can be checked by video link or by sending in scanned images.
 Please only use this method for urgent checks.

 Applicants will still be required to present the original version of these documents when they first attend their employment or volunteering role, which may be some weeks or months away in the current circumstances.